 After our fair share of road trips across the stunning West Coast, exploring mostly the diverse national parks and some hidden gems, we came to a simple conclusion.
 You can see significantly more of the region if you explore several parks at once.

 With that said, you are welcome to follow our multiple West Coast National Parks road trip itineraries listed below.
-It they don’t work for you, use this guide as a mere point of reference to create your own itineraries.
+If they don’t work for you, use this guide as a mere point of reference to create your own itineraries.

-THE MUST-DO ROAD TRIPS THROUGH NATIONAL PARKS ON THE WEST COAST
+ROAD-TRIPPING THROUGH NATIONAL PARKS ON THE WEST COAST

 1. Death Valley National Park, California